solomon-acn/cw6-cdk-infra/README.md

 $ cdk bootstrapping
 ```

->[!NOTE]\ After bootstrapping and set-up the IAM role, S3 bucket and CDKToolkit in CloudFormation, you need to add the assume role policy to the IAM user / user group, so that your AWS user profile can use the IAM role created by cdk bootstrappiing to deploy CloudFormation stack
+>:warning: After bootstrapping and set-up the IAM role, S3 bucket and CDKToolkit in CloudFormation, you need to add the assume role policy to the IAM user / user group, so that your AWS user profile can use the IAM role created by cdk bootstrappiing to deploy CloudFormation stack

 Reference:\
 https://stackoverflow.com/questions/34922920/how-can-i-allow-a-group-to-assume-a-role\